 Kosher eating rules5 may be the reason why the use of savory schmaltz did not entirely vanish.

 It is thanks to finishing American Bresse chickens that I discovered the buttery goodness of schmaltz.
-I now use it at will in my own cooking.
+I now use it at will in the kitchen.

 Cooking kosher is a Jewish thing.
 Among other rules, kosher means that meat and milk are not consumed at the same meal.
 This regulation is taken from a sentence in the Torah - Exodus 34:261 - which admonishes the children of Israel not to boil a calf in its mother's milk.
 This instruction is taken to forbid the eating of dairy products with meat products.